-The A-level Economic course is a two-year 'linear' course and is structured to develop both microeconomic and macroeconomic concepts and theories in a variety of contemporary contexts.
+The A-level Economics course is a two-year 'linear' course and is structured to develop both microeconomic and macroeconomic concepts and theories in a variety of contemporary contexts.
 The course is externally assessed by three examinations at the end of Year 13, and quantitative skills are embedded within the assessment.
 Students studying Economics combine it with subjects across the curriculum and it complements Mathematics, Sciences, Humanities and Languages.

 Many Reading School students go on to study Economics related courses at undergraduate level; in the last two years over 50 students have entered top UK universities (including Oxford and Cambridge) to study Economics, Economics and Management, PPE, and Economics and Finance.
-Students who are considering taking Economics beyond A-level are strongly encouraged to consider studying A-level Mathematics.
+Students who are considering taking Economics beyond A-level are strongly encouraged to consider studying A-level Mathematics, in addition to A-level Economics.